Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Abstract

 \section{Abstract}

 In this article, we use two different approaches -- one algebraic and the other analytic -- to study the variation of Iwasawa invariants of rational elliptic curves in some quadratic twist families.
+The analytic approach involves a thorough investigation of half-integral weight modular forms.
+On the other hand, the algebraic proof requires studying the BDP-Selmer groups and the fine Selmer groups.

 \keywords{quadratic twist, cyclotomic $\Zp$-extension} \subjclass[2020]{Primary: 11R23, 11G05; Secondary: 11R11, 11R45}